 Tim Harris is one of the most exciting children’s authors in Australia.
 His first series of books, Exploding Endings, will have primary-aged readers both captivated and laughing out loud.
 The first book in the series, Painted Dogs & Doom Cakes, was awarded Honour Book at the 2017 KOALAs.
-His second series, Mr Bambuckle’s Remarkables, contains his trademark quirkiness, mixed with a touch of poignancy, with the lead book being awarded a CBCA Notable in 2018.
+His second series, Mr Bambuckle’s Remarkables, contains his trademark quirkiness, mixed with a touch of poignancy.
+The lead book was awarded a CBCA Notable in 2018 and has been shortlisted for the 2018 REAL Awards (as voted by children in NSW, Victoria and NT).

 A former primary school teacher of 15 years, and advocate for creativity and short stories, Tim’s presentations and workshops are dynamic and entertaining.
 He is a sought-after presenter, having worked in over a hundred schools in 2016 and 2017 alone.